 The case is thinner than I’d expected adding a surprisingly small amount of bulk and the NFC for Android Pay and wireless charging both work consistently through it.
 It’s comfortable to hold and feels very slightly rubbery and slip resistant despite being completely smooth.One of the biggest selling points of the S8 is the wrap around screen and Samsung bundle several utilities that let you swipe in from the side of the screen to trigger actions.
 I’d worried that the clear case would prevent this but Griffin have been smart.
 The Clear Case is a little lower on the sides than the S8’s edges but protrudes more on the top and bottom.
 This gives the best of both worlds – access to the whole screen and if you put the phone face down it doesn’t quite touch the table.

 So how protective is it?
 Pretty good.
 Griffin certify it to a 1.2 metre drop which is about what it could get dropping out of your hand, pocket or bag and the design means that if it falls onto a flat surface the case will always hit before the phone.
-For smaller damage like scratches it’s also decent withe 6H hardness rating – that translates to around the hardest to scratch substances on the market that also have some elasticity in them.
+For smaller damage like scratches, it’s also decent with a 6H hardness rating – that translates to around the hardest to scratch substances on the market that also have some elasticity in them.
 In the couple of weeks I’ve had it it’s protected the S8 perfectly.
-I know that that’s hardly a long term test but it’s a good run so far.
+I know that that’s hardly a long-term test but it’s a good run so far.

 Buy it from Amazon +